Why Do Vets Need Accurate Weighing Scales?

 There are a number of health problems which can arise if our pets become too heavy or, similarly, if they are provided with insufficient nutrients.

-Too many post-walk treats can cause your dog (or cat, we’re not judging) to put on considerable amounts of weight on over time and this can place undue stress on their joints as a result.
+Too many post-walk treats can cause your dog (or cat, we’re not judging) to put on considerable amounts of weight over time and this can place undue stress on their joints as a result.

 This is dangerous as it can speed up the process of developing conditions such as arthritis or, if this is already present, even intensify existing symptoms.